udacity/create-your-own-adventure/english/use-the-fork-luke/use-the-fork.md

 After resetting your forgotten GitHub password,  you push the branch to the cloud.
 You create a pull request, hoping to get this version into the master branch so you can get out of this nightmare!

-Once more, silently, you chant 'Help Me Obi Won Kenobi!'.

 Leveraging GitHubs power, the merge is completed in minutes.
 A door appears before you - this is your ticket out of this madhouse!
 It is moments like these that you appreciate modern learning, and the ability to 'replay the lesson'.